ProjectAlita/projectalita.github.io/docs/user-guide/agents.md

 ![Agent-OpenAPI_Tool](<../img/Agent-OpenAPI_Tool.png>)

-#### Custom tool
+#### Custom toolkit

-The **Custom** tool provides a flexible solution for users to create bespoke integrations tailored to their specific needs.
-This tool allows for the development of unique functionalities that are not covered by standard tools, offering limitless possibilities to enhance the Agent's capabilities.
+The **Custom** toolkit provides a flexible solution for users to create bespoke integrations tailored to their specific needs.
+This toolkit allows for the development of unique functionalities that are not covered by standard toolkit, offering limitless possibilities to enhance the Agent's capabilities.

-**To configure Custom tool**:
+**To configure Custom toolkit**:

 1. Click the **+ icon** under **Tools** section.
-2. Select the **Custom** tool from the dropdown list.
+2. Select the **Custom** toolkit from the dropdown list.
 3. The **New Custom tool** configuration section is opened.
-You will see a JSON template in the interface, which you can edit to define your custom tool:
+You will see a JSON template in the interface, which you can edit to define your custom toolkit:
       ```
       {
        "name": "Custom tool",